-What you really need is Market Analytics—the capture of all the relevant market data that has been integrated, analyzed, and interpreted specifically to more completely evaluate all your options for growth.
-Market Analytics not only recognizes the interdependence of the four P’s (Product, Promotion, Price, and Place), but also models that interdependence in a way that enables you to consider multiple options and the associate risk.
+What you really need is market analytics—the capture of all of the relevant market data that has been integrated, analyzed, and interpreted specifically to completely evaluate all of your options for growth.
+Market analytics not only recognizes the interdependence of the four Ps of marketing (product, promotion, price, and place), but also models that interdependence in a way that enables you to consider multiple options and the associate risk.

 An effective market analytics effort requires the market team to

 1. Know what you need.
-This step is often taken for granted given the team ongoing discussions; however, it is critical to understand what the Analytics is to be used for to identify what is needed.
+This step is often taken for granted, given the team’s ongoing discussions; however, it is critical to understand what the analytics is to be used for to identify what is needed.
 Based on “what it takes to win,” develop strategy options and challenges that need to be addressed1.
-From this work, the team can easily describe what they needed to know to transform hypothesis into market strategy.
+From this work, the team can easily describe what they need to know to transform hypothesis into market strategy.

 2. Know what information to capture.
 Here, it is best to start with a blank slate.
 With the strategic objectives in mind, a list of key issues needs to be addressed.
 These include competitive positioning, importance of factors, key outcomes, pricing, customer attitudes, and issues.
 Some of the elements of these should already be known, but some may still be hidden.

 3. Design your knowledge capture approach.
-There are three critical steps you need to do:
+There are three critical steps:

 - Think outcomes, or what the specifiers in the market may want to happen as a result of an interaction with you.
 They buy products and services to help them get their jobs done.